hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

   - lamps
 layout: post
 ---
-Here is my [selection](#the-best-headlamps-of-2017) of the best lightweight headlamps for 2017 which I would consider to take to my next hiking or camping trip.
+Here is my [selection](#the-best-headlamps-of-2017) of the best lightweight headlamps for 2017 which I would consider to take to my next hiking, backpacking or camping trip.

 Having a headlamp can be a life saver and it’s a good idea to have one with you in your backpack especially during the winter.